nodegit/nodegit/guides/cloning/http/README.md

 var cloneOptions = {};
 ```

+**If you are using HTTP the OS X issue below does not affect you.**

 #### GitHub certificate issue in OS X

 Unfortunately in OS X there is a problem where libgit2 is unable to look up